linode/docs/docs/applications/big-data/how-to-install-and-configure-a-redis-cluster-on-ubuntu-1604.md

         repl_backlog_first_byte_offset:197313
         repl_backlog_histlen:16043

-4. To demonstrate sharding, we can set a few example key-value pairs.
+4. To demonstrate sharding, you can set a few example key-value pairs.
 Setting a key will redirect the value to a hash slot among the three master nodes.

         ip.of.server1:6379> SET John Adams
         -> Redirected to slot [6852] located at ip.of.server2:6380